Renewable energy: Earth infrared thermal radiation

 Earth emits roughly 1017 W of infrared thermal radiation that flows toward the cold outer space.
 Solar energy hits the surface and atmosphere of the earth and produces heat.
 Using various theorized devices like emissive energy harvester (EEH) or thermoradiative diode, this energy flow can be converted into electricity.
 In theory, this technology can be used during nighttime.

 Others

 Algae fuels

 Producing liquid fuels from oil-rich (fat-rich) varieties of algae is an ongoing research topic.
 Various microalgae grown in open or closed systems are being tried including some systems that can be set up in brownfield and desert lands.

+Space-based solar power

+There have been numerous proposals for space-based solar power, in which very large satellites with photovoltaic panels would be equipped with microwave transmitters to beam power back to terrestrial receivers.
+A 2024 study by the NASA Office of Science and Technology Policy examined the concept and concluded that with current and near-future technologies it would be economically uncompetitive.

 Water vapor

 Collection of static electricity charges from water droplets on metal surfaces is an experimental technology that would be especially useful in low-income countries with relative air humidity over 60%.

-Crop wastes

-AuREUS devices (Aurora Renewable Energy & UV Sequestration), which are based on crop wastes can absorb ultraviolet light from the sun and turn it into renewable energy.